open-component-model/ocm-spec/doc/04-extensions/03-storage-backends/README.md

   language binding for the backend API.

 - *Layer 4* is finally the API layer of a concrete supported storage backend.
-The driver implements the abstract storage backend mappin supporting the actual model embedding based on a language binding for the backend storage technology.
+The driver implements the abstract storage backend mapping supporting the actual model embedding based on a language binding for the backend storage technology.